siudeks/tech-spikes/bugrepro_avro_code_generation/README.md

-# AVRO maven compiler does not generate classes from linekd folder
+# AVRO maven compiler does not generate classes from linked folder

 ## Used environment:
 - java 17